annelledejager/blog/_life/3_iceland.markdown

 We started driving towards Vatnajökull National Park.
 The landscape started changing into what I can explain as moss covered mushrooms.
 It's almost impossible to capture on camera.
 The effect is just not the same.
 We stopped at the first landscape sign along the way, Fjaðrárgljúfur.
 A canyon up to 100m deep.
 It was quite a trek up to the view point.
 A must in my opinion and one of my favourite landmarks.

-After that there are two waterfalls next to the road Foss a Sidu and Foss. ±5 min stop each.
+After that there are two waterfalls next to the road Foss a Sidu and Foss. ±5 minutes stop each.
 We reached Skaftafell which is a wilderness area in the Vatnajökull National Park.
 It was still a bit misty when we drove in so we headed straight to the parking lot.
 The hike to the Svartifoss waterfall was ±1.4km uphill.
 By this time we had seen a lot of waterfalls, but this one was a little bit different.
 The views from the top is worth the hike alone.
 By the time we reached the parking lot, the mist had cleared.
 We ate peanut butter sandwiches before we started driving again.

 We were greeted by a glacier stretching from the top of the mountain to the bottom.
 We had missed it driving into the park due to the weather.
 We had to stop.
 Everyone warns you against walking on glaciers unguided.
 We hesitated to enter the glacier area, but it was fine to walk up to the glacier to view it.
 Just don't walk onto it.
-The trail to the glacier is called Skaftafellsjökull Trail ±1hour.
+The trail to the glacier is called Skaftafellsjökull Trail ±1 hour.

 <figure>
 	<img src="/blog/img/iceland14.jpg" width="700" height="500">